MaheshVashisth/E-Store/README.md

 # E-Commerce Project

 Welcome to the E-Store Project!
-This project is a comprehensive e-commerce solution featuring a full-stack application with frontend, backend, database, payment integration, authentication, and a cart system , Orders and reviews , filters.
+This project is a comprehensive e-commerce solution featuring a full-stack application with frontend, backend, database, payment integration, authentication, and cart system , Orders and reviews , filters.

 ## Table of Contents